atsheehan/curriculum/lessons/git-commit/git-commit.md

         new file:   grocery_list
 ```

 Checking the status again we'll see that our new *grocery_list* file is staged to be committed.
 This is what we want, but one last thing to do is review the contents of the file that are about to be committed.
+This lets us check if we made any unintentional changes before we finalize the commit (e.g. forgetting to remove debugging code, including sensitive information such as passwords or API keys, etc.).
 We can view the changes being saved by running `git diff --staged`:

 ```no-highlight
 $ git diff --staged